alsash110/comm-2216-obs/docs/navigating/navigating.md

 ## Using Commands To Navigate Your System

-There are a number of commands we can use to navigate the Linux file system in the terminal.
-This instruction set will use some of the commands in the list above and teach you to be more familiar with navigating through your Linux system with the terminal.
+There are many commands we can use to navigate the Linux file system in the terminal.
+This instruction set uses some of the commands in the list above and teaches you to be more comfortable with navigating through your Linux system using the terminal.

 ---